 Below is the help file that is attached with the sidmapfile:

-#this file is read by emcopy when option /sidmapfile is specified
+Anything that starts with "#" is a comment #this file is read by emcopy when option /sidmapfile is specified

 #each line is a single mapping record which leads emcopy to replace the sid source by the specified sid